leguim-repo/poc-minio/README.md

 ```

 Wait a seconds/minutes to pull/build/run container and check if minio is ready on http://localhost:5091 and execute script available in poc-minio/minio/setup/configure-minio.sh

+If there are no problems, you should now be able to access the minio page at the url http://localhost:5091 (see docker-compose.yaml for credentials)
+Once inside MinIO you will see two buckets, one called intake and another called accounting.

+Upload the Excel file that you will find in minio/setup/example/accounting_escobar.xlsx inside the accounting/escobar bucket and the file will be processed thanks to the event (webhook) that MinIO transmits to python-service.

+You can also upload any file to the intake bucket and you will see the event that is generated.

+Go out, play and enjoy.

+"My only merit is loving what I do" J.G.

 ## User with access limited to a specific bucket